 I already talked to you about the power of using a mortgage as leverage to build wealth and why lenders are more eager to hand out money when it is backed by an asset such as real estate versus consumer debt – like a car loan!

-Well, as mentioned in the previous article on student loans, the student loan is some of the easiest money (debt) that we can obtain as average individuals.
+The student loan is some of the easiest money (debt) that we can obtain as average individuals.
 It is even easier to obtain than a mortgage because you are not required to prove that you have an established income.
 The debt is backed by your future earnings – how’s that for pressure!

 Anyway, as we get back to the moral of the story and we understand how we can leverage our student loan money so we might graduate without a negative net worth, there is a way to combine the above strategies in order to profit while getting your degree.

-Kiss The Dorms Good Bye!
+Kiss The Dorms Goodbye!

 This strategy is directed toward the parents of children who are on their way to college.
 So, if you are a college student, or about to be one get your parents on the phone!